d3os/web-app-mairie/README.md

 # web-app-mairie
 in production
-use Symfony
+based on Symfony
-2 versions
--> Asset mapper & ux-twig-component
+this version use -> Asset mapper & ux-twig-component
--> Webpack Encore & ux-vue